xiangshiyin/machine-learning-for-actuarial-science/2025-spring/final/topics.md

 #### Caveat
 - The dataset is synthetic data created via a simulator Paysim

-## Time Series Forecasting - A Survey of Classical Stats Models vs. Modern ML Approaches
+## Project 05: Time Series Forecasting - A Survey of Classical Stats Models vs. Modern ML Approaches
 ### Idea
 We only discussed a small subset of time series forecasting techniques in our class.
 It'll be beneficial for you to do some first hand explorations and research into this domain and see if you can find something new.
 - Fetch and analyze selected stocks or stock indecies over time